 Hugh and Grace is entirely transparent about their mission and ingredients, including fragrance (essential oil blend of ginger, bergamot, lemon, and orange).
 Each bar lasts me about two months (Hugh and Grace says 20 days with average use, but I’ve been seeing them last much longer).
 I cut the bar into two pieces, one for my sink and one for my shower.

 Have you heard of Hugh and Grace yet?
 Click here to learn about this mission-based brand of high-performing, natural, and endocrine-disruptor-free products.
 Everything is safe to use during pregnancy and on children! if you’re ready to switch to bar soap, you can shop the cleansing bar in singles or a three-pack or as part of a bundle here.
-If you do choose to shop Hugh and Grace, make sure to use code WELCOME10 at checkout for 10% off your first order.
+If you do choose to shop Hugh and Grace, make sure to use “customer referral #” 2783 when you create your account for $10 off your first order of $50 or more.

 Team Bar Soap